K. U. Mohanan

 K. U. Mohanan is an Indian film cinematographer who primarily works in the Bollywood and Malayalam film industries.
 He is an alumnus of the Film and Television Institute of India, Pune.
 He has worked in several documentaries and Non feature films in his early days.
 He is a member of the Indian Society of Cinematographers (ISC).

+Early life

+Mohanan was born into a Hindu family.
+His father, P. G. Poduval, was a well-known Kolkali singer in Payyanur, Kannur, Kerala.
+He is the father of actress Malavika Mohanan.